Varicocele Child

 Treatment

-Treatment may be done to block off the faulty vein and allow blood to flow out through other veins.
+Treatment may be done to block off the faulty vein and let blood flow out through other veins.

 • Open surgery—The vein is surgically cut and tied off.